awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-request-signing.md

 pip install requests-aws4auth
 ```

-The following sample code establishes a secure connection to the specified Amazon ES domain and indexes a single document using the `_index` API\.
+The following sample code establishes a secure connection to the specified Amazon ES domain and indexes a single document\.
 You must provide values for `region` and `host`\.

 ```
 from elasticsearch import Elasticsearch, RequestsHttpConnection